 Putting fats, oils and grease down the sink can cause a real pain in the drain.
 As they travel through pipes and sewers, these items harden and pick up other materials along the way.
-The result: clogged pipes in your home and blocked sewers that can oveflow into homes, businesses and the environment.
+The result: clogged pipes in your home and blocked sewers that can overflow into homes, businesses and the environment.

-Metro Vancouver and its member municipalities spend $2.7 million every year to repair damage caused by fats, oils and grease in the sewer system.
+Metro Vancouver and its member jurisdictions spend $2.7 million every year to repair damage caused by fats, oils and grease in the sewer system.
 And that's not counting the costs to individual homeowners to fix clogged pipes.
 Save your pipes (and your sewers): put grease in your green bin, not down the drain.

 What can't go down the drain